TherioNoc/Price_Tracker/README.md

 # Price Tracker

-A simple python code that fetches and tracks the real-time prices of various cryptocurrencies...
+A simple python code that fetches and tracks the real-time prices of various cryptocurrencies.

 __Note:__ Before executing the code you need to install 2 libraries.
 You can install with the following python commands: